The Sites Founding Principals

 If You Are Pissed Off at Us Because of This Site

 It is not our intention but sometimes we actually accidentally piss some people off because of something we’ve written on this site.
-Typically it is companies we’ve written about that don’t like the information we’ve presented and they want us to remove my article, post, or opinion so as not to inform consumers.
+Typically it is companies we’ve written about that don’t like the information we’ve presented and they want us to remove an article, post, or opinion from the eyes of consumers.

 It is always our intention to write articles and posts factually and without error.
 If you feel we got something wrong in our reporting, just let us know in the comments to that post and we’ll gladly review the information again and if we got something factually wrong we’ll gladly correct it.
 Use this form to report errors.